PacificBiosciences/pb-assembly/README.md

 ### Haplotype resolution

-The first stage of FALCON-Unzip involves calling variants, binning reads by haplotype, then haplotype-specific re-assembly.
+The first stage of FALCON-Unzip involves calling variants in the FALCON assembly, binning reads by haplotype, then haplotype-specific re-assembly.
 This occurs in the
 `3-unzip` directory.
 You can assess the performance of Unzip by running the `get_asm_stats.py` script on the primary and haplotig fasta files:

 ```bash